Te Paepae o Aotea (Volkner Rocks) Marine Reserve: Recreation

 The marine reserve is only accessible by boat.
 There are several boat ramps, boating facilities and charter boat services, including regular diving and sightseeing excursions.
 The primary access is by charter boat, including diving and sightseeing excursions.

 The Department of Conservation advises only visiting the marine reserve in calm sea conditions, including boats longer than seven metres, due to its distance offshore and exposed location.

 Te Paepae o Aotea (Volkner Rocks) Marine Reserve is popular for snorkelling and diving.
 Underwater visibility is generally good due low levels of sedimentation and run-off, but is poor during seasonal phytoplankton blooms.

-The rocks were formally used as a bombing range for the New Zealand Air Force and some ordinances may remain in place.
+The rocks were formerly used as a bombing range for the New Zealand Air Force and some ordinances may remain in place.

 A range of activities are banned in the marine reserve, including fishing, taking or killing marine life, and moving or removing any marine life or materials.
 People must not feed fish as it disturbs their natural behaviour, and they must take care when anchoring to avoid damaging the sea floor.